LEAH AND RACHEL

 to the general assembly and church of the firstborn who are registered in heaven, to God the Judge of all, to the spirits of just [righteous] men made perfect, (Hebrews 12:23)

 It is Leah whom we hate who is developing in us the law of Israel, the moral iron of him who struggles with God:

-The sceptre shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be.
+The scepter shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh comes; and to Him shall be the obedience of the people.
 (Genesis 49:10)

 Leah forms in us the strong heart of the priest—the person who is willing to bear the burden of others.
 Notice how Aaron was directed to bear the burden of Israel on his shoulders and the care of the people on his heart.

-And Aaron shall bear the names of the children of Israel in the breastplate of judgment upon his heart, when he goeth in unto the holy place, for a memorial before the Lord continually.
+“So Aaron shall bear the names of the sons of Israel on the breastplate of judgment over his heart, when he goes into the holy place, as a memorial before the LORD continually.
 (Exodus 28:29)